CASE-Association/smart_screen/README.md

 Configuration (like adding more quotes to the top of the screen) can be found in the file `~/magicmirror/mounts/config/config.js`.

-Documentation for magicmirror can be found https://docs.magicmirror.builders/
+Documentation for magicmirror can be found at https://docs.magicmirror.builders/

 ## License
 MIT